- Contractor Resources

-When focusing on earnings from your business, it depends on the amount of profit you make in a financial year, which starts on 6th April and ends twelve months later on the 5th April.
-Profit is subject to tax once your income exceeds the tax-free personal allowance threshold, which for the 2020/21 tax year is £12,500 (rising to £12,570 for the 2021/22 tax year).
+How much tax you will pay depends on the amount of profit you make, and how much income you earn in a financial year, which starts on 6th April and ends twelve months later on the 5th April.
+Profit is subject to tax once your income exceeds the tax-free personal allowance threshold, which for the 2022/23 tax year is £12,570 and will remain so until 2026.

 You’ll be glad to hear that tax is less complicated for sole traders compared to those who work through their own limited company.
 We’ll now look at the types of sole trader tax and their rates:

-The Income Tax bands and rates for England and Wales for the 2021/22 tax year, which starts on 6th April, are:
+Here are the Income Tax bands and rates for England and Wales for the 2022/23 tax year:

 |Tax band||Taxable income||Tax rate|